-A good lawn mower is crucial to maintaining a lush, green, well-manicured lawn.
-Whether you’re replacing an old mower or buying one to suit a new piece of property, it’s important to choose a model that fits the size and terrain of the property.
-But with so many options and brands to choose from, selecting a mower appropriate for your yard can be challenging.
-This guide explores the features and factors you should consider when shopping for the best lawn mower while reviewing some of the top models on the market.
+A reliable lawn mower is crucial to maintaining a lush, green, well-manicured lawn.
+Whether you’re replacing an old mower or buying a new one to suit a new piece of property, it’s important to choose a model that fits the size and terrain of the yard.
+Reputable lawn mower brands all offer diverse lineups of models that vary in style, fuel type, and power, so selecting a mower tailored to your yard can (understandably) be challenging.
+We’ve researched the models available today, so let our recommendations help you take the guesswork out of lawn care.
+Ahead, this guide reviews some of the best lawn mowers on the market and the features and factors you should consider when shopping.

 - BEST OVERALL: Honda 21 in.
 3-in-1 Gas Self Propelled Lawn Mower